aleksey-makarov/aiken-auction/README.md

 ## Status

-**26 May 2024**: Everything is implemented and tested with 38 test cases.
+**10 June 2024**: Everything is implemented and tested with 38 test cases.
-I have not tested it on (preview) chain yet.

-Also I am going to implement some off-chain code in TS.
+Tested listing on preview testnet